🏡 Step 1 • Get your baseline score

 🧠 Why It Matters

-The attic is the primary site of heat loss in winter and gain in summer due to the Stack Effect.
+The attic is often the primary site of heat loss in winter and heat gain in summer due to the Stack Effect.
+Insulation slows heat movement, while air sealing helps stop conditioned air from escaping into the attic.

 📋 What You’ll Collect: